-- Try to identify the key 10, 20 or 40 percent of inputs that are creating most of your results.
-For example, perhaps 10% of your time spent is creating the most returns and happiness for you.
+- Try to identify the key 10, 20 or 40 per cent of inputs that are creating most of your results.
+For example, perhaps 10% of your time spent in creating the most returns and happiness for you.

 - Find ways to emphasize the key percentage.
-Could you spend more time in those activities?
+Could you spend more time on those activities?
 Prioritise them?
 Invest more of your money in these areas?

 - Explore how to downplay or eliminate the rest.
 For activities that don’t have a high payoff, reduce involvement or get rid of them.

 Remember to pick the top 20%, which create the most results and focus on them.
 Whatever time you have left can be spent on the less productive 80%.

 By Dr Martha Lee, Eros Coaching.

 Dr Martha Lee is Founder and Clinical Sexologist of Eros Coaching.
 A certified sexologist with a Doctorate in Human Sexuality, she provides sexuality and intimacy coaching for individuals and couples, conducts sexual education workshops and speaks at public events.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.